Ebiroll/qemu_esp32/examples/README.md

-    33_pkt_fwd, Fututre project to test as lora gateway 34_9DoF, (in progress) Arduino library for NXP 9DOF breakout board 35_gps, (in progress) Arduino library for gps
+    33_pkt_fwd, Fututre project to test as lora gateway 34_9DoF, (in progress) Arduino library for NXP 9DOF breakout board 35_gps, (in progress) Arduino library for gps 36_nuttxspace, nuttx example (http://nuttx.org/) runs in qemu 37_espScope, Arduino scope example
+    38_wifiscope, Web based scope example (in progress) 40_bt_a2dp_source, make some noise on a bt speaker 41_http_server, esp-idf webserver, should work from 3.2 42_pio_ringthing, TTGO T-Audio, flashes the RGB leds 43_sdcard, SD card example
+    44_pio_tmthing, TTGO TM example, similar to a m5stack 45_m5grey, m5stack with built in gyro, and  VL53L1X to measure distance 46_llvm, simple llvm experiment to run in qemu